Auditions open now!

 Location

-Festival@First 11: Myths & Legends will be presented at Unity Somerville, 6 William Street, Somerville.
+Festival@First 11: Myths & Legends was presented at Unity Somerville, 6 William Street, Somerville.

 The performance space is not wheelchair-accessible.